jwelshiv/roundup-roger/README.md

 Roundup Roger is meant to replace a Standup or Scrum meeting.

 ### How does Roundup Roger work?
-Reminder emails are send out everyday at the designated time.
+Reminder emails are sent out every day at the designated time.
 Each team member responds to the reminder email with the tasks they completed that day.
 The following day, a roundup email is sent to the entire team with each member's contributions from the previous day.

 ### Setup